HirokiHamaguchi/latexlint/web/src/assets/README.md

 Otherwise, we cannot distinguish between the transpose and the power by a variable `T` (you can use `^{T}` for the power).

 [Ref by BrownieAlice](https://blog.browniealice.net/post/latex_transpose/).

+### LLTextLint

+Detect dubious text in `.tex` or `.md` files.

+Currently, it only checks japanese texts, and full features are available only in web version.

 ### LLThousands